pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/local-development.md

 ## Backend Only Setup

-If you are creating a local environment for your WordPress backend only, you can use the default Pantheon recipe provided by Lando.
+If you are creating a local environment for your Drupal backend only, you can use the default Pantheon recipe provided by Lando.
 For more information, see the [Getting Started section of the Lando Pantheon Plugin documentation](https://docs.lando.dev/pantheon/getting-started.html).

 ## Combined Frontend and Backend Setup